-Agricultural Ose nequirements Use this product only in accordance with its labeling and with the Worker Protection Standard, 40 CFR Part 170.
+Use this product only in accordance with its labeling and with the Worker Protection Standard, 40 CFR Part 170.
 This Standard contains requirements for the protection of agricultural workers on farms, forests, nurseries, and greenhouses, and handlers of agricultural pesticides.
-It contains requirements for training, describention and literation and generating. decontamination, notification, and emergency assistance.
+It contains requirements for training, described particular and progressions of the production and the production decontamination, notification, and emergency assistance.
 It also contains specific instructions and exceptions pertaining to the statements on this label about personal protective equipment (PPE), and restricted entry Interval.
 The requirements in this box only apply to uses of this product that are covered by the Worker Protection Standard.